vega/vega-label/README.md

   - If `lineAnchor` is `begin`, label is at the beginning of the line.
 Otherwise, label is at the end of the line.
   - **Note**: thie flag only work with group line mark as a base mark using reactive geometry.

-- `primaryMarkInGroup`: use when the reactive geometry's mark type is `'group'`
+- `markIdx`: use when the reactive geometry's mark type is `'group'`
   - To specify which mark in the group is to used to calculate anchor points for labels.

 - label transform has to be used with reactive geometry to use it as base mark to calculate positions of label